Module 2 · Lesson 1

 4example : [1, 2, 3] = [1, 2, 3] := rfl

 But rfl is more powerful than it looks.
-It works whenever Lean can compute both sides to the same value:
+It works whenever Lean can compute both sides to the same value.
+This means you can prove equalities that don't look identical at first glance:

 lean